ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 for example a choice among multiple languages, or between two different image formats.
 The relationship semantics among the parts is specified as an enumeration {9}.

-The `nullPart` part semantic is used when there is no body part--for deleting and unliking.
-The `singlePart` part semantic is used when there is a single body part.

 The `chooseOne` part semantic is roughly analogous to the semantics of the `multipart/alternative` media type, except that the ordering of the